freddiehorne/ldt-task/README.md

 The app uses a filter which can be used by typing the organiser name, event name or the surname of a customer in the input box or it can be filtered by using the dropdown which only filters by organiser name.
 The name, organiser, event, race date and ticket price for each race startlist is then displayed.

+### Features

+The data is filtered to only use Confirmed data and then sorted in order of race date.
+The user can either choose from all the organisers in the data or they can search by organiser, event or surname.

 ### Assumptions

 I have assumed that the unit for ticket price is pence.
 Apologies if I got this wrong!